Accelerator: HPU Training

 5. Activation checkpointing with bf16-mixed is not supported currently.

-For more details on the supported FSDP features and functionalities, and limitations refer to Using Fully Sharded Data Parallel (FSDP) with Intel Gaudi.
+For more details on the supported FSDP features and limitations, refer to Using Fully Sharded Data Parallel (FSDP) with Intel Gaudi.

 Note